 Having a solid understanding of your independent pharmacy’s financials can spell the difference between your business’s success and failure.
-While you may have an accountant whom you trust to prepare your financials, having a grasp of your pharmacy’s financials can aid in better business decisions, day-in and day-out.
+While you may have an accountant you trust to prepare them, getting a grasp on the basics can aid you in making better business decisions, day-in and day-out.

 Gross Profit: What it Means

-- Manage prescription cash pricing and third-party reimbursements to ensure the pharmacy is reimbursed the proper amounts.
+- Monitor prescription cash pricing and third-party reimbursements to ensure the pharmacy is reimbursed the proper amounts.

 - Properly manage all of your inventory, especially your prescription drugs, through inventory controls such as perpetual inventory management, just-in-time inventory, and/or electronic interfaces.